baharvand79/R_Workshop_BCCHR_2022/README.md

 # R_Workshop_BCCHR_2022

+Hello all!
+The workshop is done now.
+If there is any question, please contact me: baharvand79f@gmail.com Also, there is a chance to update the material or add further instructions and training files.
+If you want to receive an e-mail for the updates, please fill this [form](https://forms.gle/gLPQLgavpiAgy8AB7)
+If you have already participated in the workshop, please let me know your feedback by filling out this [form](https://forms.gle/yFGRZDyr3yxQQkgJ6).
+It will help me to improve my work.

 # Introduction

 Welcome to the R workshop!
 Below you'll find prerequisites for the classes.
 This file and the repository will be updated before each session.
-The workshop will be a code-along, and in-person workshop and you do not need any prior knowledge of R. After each session, please fill out the [feedback form](https://forms.gle/yFGRZDyr3yxQQkgJ6).
+The workshop will be a code-along and in-person workshop, and you do not need any prior knowledge of R. After each session, please fill out the [feedback form](https://forms.gle/yFGRZDyr3yxQQkgJ6).

 # Session 1: Monday, 08/29/2022, Room 3113, 11 AM - 1 PM